Chow-Witt rings of classifying spaces for symplectic and special linear groups: Introduction

 While the vanishing of the Euler class and the corresponding splitting is well-known for stably free modules, the above result seems to be new.

 For the sake of perspective, recall that in \cite[Question 7.12]{bhatwadekar:sridharan}, Bhatwadekar and Sridharan asked if vanishing of the top Chern class was the only obstruction to splitting off a free rank 1 summand in the above odd rank situation.
 The above result contributes to understanding the difference between the Euler class and the top Chern class for odd rank bundles (at least in the absence of 2-torsion) -- it is given by the top integral Stiefel--Whitney class $\beta({\overline{\op{c}}_{n-1}})$.
 Moreover, there is a compatibility requiring that the images of $\beta({\overline{\op{c}}_{n-1}})$ and $\op{c}_{n}$ agree in $\op{Ch}^n(X)$.
 From this perspective, it seems likely that the question of Bhatwadekar and Sridharan actually has a positive answer.
 For the moment, however, we are able to prove that vanishing of $\op{Sq}^2(\overline{\op{c}}_{n-1})=\overline{c}_n$ implies vanishing of $\beta(\overline{\op{c}}_{n-1})$ only in a few cases, see e.g. Proposition~\ref{prop:greatapplication2}.
-In general, our results underline the importance of $\op{c}_{n-1}$ and Voevodsky's motivic cohomology operation $\op{Sq}^2$ for this question.
+In general, our results underline the importance of \matthias{$\overline{\op{c}}_{n-1}$} and Voevodsky's motivic cohomology operation $\op{Sq}^2$ for this question.

-A similar analysis combining techniques of this article for $\op{SL}_n$ and \cite{fasel:ij} to a motivic generalization of \cite{cadek} is expected to give a full computation of $\widetilde{\op{CH}}^\bullet({\op{B}}\op{GL}_n)$ for both orientations.
-The details will be discussed elsewhere.
+A similar analysis, combining techniques of this article for $\op{SL}_n$ and \cite{fasel:ij} to a motivic generalization of \cite{cadek}, provides a full computation of the total Chow--Witt rings of ${\op{B}}\op{GL}_n$ as well as the finite Grassmannians $\op{Gr}(k,n)$, for details cf.~\cite{real-grassmannian}.

 Finally, using techniques from stable ${\mathbb{A}^1}$-homotopy theory, it is possible to identify $\widetilde{\op{CH}^{\bullet}}(-)$ as part of a bigraded representable cohomology theory and reformulate some of the arguments in terms of the Morel--Voevodsky $\mathbb{A}^1$-homotopy theory.
 We will not use this, but see Remarks~\ref{A1rep}, \ref{rem:classmap} and Subsection~\ref{sec:sympor}.